Going Forward Buses CIC

 How much is the fare?

 We always accept cash, which should be placed in the red box by the door.
 Unfortunately we cannot give change, so please try to have enough for the fare.
-Most journeys are £4 single for adults, half fare for children 5-18 years old.
+Most journeys are £5 single for adults, half fare for children 5-18 years old.
 On some journeys if you do not have cash it may be possible to pay by credit card; please ask the driver if you do not have cash whether this facility is available.

 Of course if you have an English Concessionary Bus Pass you get free travel (except before on Mondays to Fridays in Oxfordshire before 09.00, or 09.30 elsewhere).

-There are some special offers which are likely to apply until 30th June 2022 (but may be subject to change without notice):
+There are some special offers which are likely to apply until further notice (but may be subject to change, please check with the driver).
+For example, if you pay the single fare of £5 you can return the same day for free!

 Any problems?